dotnet/docs/docs/core/deploying/packaging.md

 ## Third party installers

-In addition to using Visual Studio to create an MSIX or MSI deployment, there are other third-party products and installers that can be used to package a desktop application.
+In addition to using Visual Studio to create an MSIX or MSI package, there are other third-party products and installers that can be used to package a desktop application.

 More information about these installers can be found in the document [Package a desktop app using third-party installers](https://docs.microsoft.com/windows/msix/desktop/desktop-to-uwp-third-party-installer)